Coast Lines - November 2020

 I wasn’t married to an architect then.
 So I took a tape measure to the school and measured and imagined and drew up sketches on graph paper I normally used to design jewelry.
 Those days are a blur now, I didn’t sleep much.

 On my sketchpad, the two grand classrooms became two large apartments.
-Their cloakrooms became kitchens.
-The central hall, a library.
+I'd live in one and rent out the other.
+The two cloakrooms in the back became kitchens.
+The central hall, a library accessible from my side.
 The former schoolrooms would become loft-style living areas – with plenty of room on each side for dining, living and and a partitioned off bedroom area.